playcanvas/developer.playcanvas.com/content/en/user-manual/packs/components/index.md

 position: 2
 ---

-Components define behaviours that are attached to Entities.
+Components define behaviors that are attached to Entities.
 An Entity is a container for Components.

 There are many different Components defined in the PlayCanvas Engine.
 You can add a Component to an Entity using the PlayCanvas Editor.
 The properties exposed by Components are listed in the Attribute Editor when you select an Entity.